MariaOskarsdottir/MultilayerCreditScoring/README.md

 What is *currently* supported regarding the format of the input data:

 > The multilayer network can be built from 2 column csv files, one for each layer.
-Here the common nodes are arranged in the frist column and the nodes specific to the layer in question are in the latter column.
+Here the common nodes are arranged in the first column and the nodes specific to the layer in question are in the latter column.
 The nodes present in each row of the file form an edge between them in the bipartite network generated.

 Example csv layer file (layer1.csv):